AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 When generating AEM Site output, the way URLs are generated play an important role in the discoverability of your content.
 In case you are using UUID-based file names, generating URLs based on UUID of your files would not be search friendly.
 As an Administrator or Publisher, you have the control on how you want to generate the URLs for your AEM Site output.
 AEM Guides gives you a configuration through which you can choose to generate the URLs of AEM Site output using the file's title rather than the UUID-based file names.
 By default, for UUID-based file systems, this option is turned ON.
 This implied that when you generate AEM Site output for UUID-based file systems, the file's titles are used to generate the URLs and not the UUIDs of the files.

+For On-Premise setup with non-UUID-based file systems, the AEM Site output is generated using the file names and not the file's titles.
+By default, this option is turned OFF.
+This implied that when you generate AEM Site output, the file names are used to generate the URLs and not the file's title.
+You can choose to generate the URLs based on file's titles by enabling this option.

+The following tabs provide instructions to configure the URLs generation in AEM Site output based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!NOTE]
 >
 > You can further configure rules to allow only a set of character in the URLs of an AEM Site output.
 For more details, see [Configure filename sanitization rules for creating topics and publishing AEM Site output](#id2164D0KD0XA).

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to configure the URLs generation in AEM Site output: